-J. E. Smyth is an American film critic and historian.
+J. E. Smyth is a historian and film critic

 - The Historical Film (HI33Y)

-- Maisie: The Rise and Fall of Golden Age Hollywood's Most Powerful Woman (forthcoming).
+- Mary C. McCall Jr.: The Rise and Fall of Hollywood's Most Powerful Screenwriter (forthcoming, 2024).

 - I Lost My Girlish Laughter, by Jane Allen, ed. and with introduction (New York: Penguin/Random House, 2019).